JulitaSlusarczyk/Tasty-Trails/README.md

 # Tasty Trails

-A flutter game using flame
+A flutter puzzle game using flame.

-## Things to setup later
+## Developer notes

 Package easy_localization need additional setup when launching on ios